MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-scorable-dialogs.md

     }
 }
 ```
-## Register the module with
+## Register the module

-Lastly, you need to apply the `SampleScorable` to the bot's Conversation Container.
-This will register the scorable service within the bot builder framework's message handling pipeline.

-Simply update the `Conversation.Container` as shown below within the bot app's initialization in **Global.asax.cs** as shown:
+The last step in the process is to apply the `SampleScorable` to the bot's Conversation Container.
+This will register the scorable service within the Bot Framework's message handling pipeline.
+The following code shows to update the `Conversation.Container` within the bot app's initialization in **Global.asax.cs**:

 ```cs
 public class WebApiApplication : System.Web.HttpApplication